deep-research/victorslibrary-gridsome/content/maximum-emotional-capacity.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is sad song about the feeling of longing for love.
+  This is sad song about the feeling of longing for love.

 recordings:
   - title: Maximum Emotional Capacity